craydent/package-auto-version/README.md

 2. changelogTemplate - changelog template file (relative file path).(default is ./changelogTemplate.md) (-t,--changelogTemplate)
 3. promptTemplate - prompt message template file (relative file path).(default is ./promptTemplate.md) (-p,--promptTemplate)
 4. transform - module or file to run a transformation when creating the changelog entry. (-r,--tranform)
+4. transformAuthor - module or file to run a transformation when parsing the author field. (-a,--tranformAuthor)
+4. transformGitMessage - module or file to run a transformation when parsing the git message. (-i,--tranformGitMessage)
 5. versions - Comma delimited list of semver version types. (default is "major,minor,patch,premajor,preminor,prepatch,prerelease,from-git") (-e,--versions)
 6. config - config file (file path). (-o,--config)